Skip to content

 Best for: Solo travelers, couples with carry-on luggage, budget-conscious travelers, anyone whose hotel is near a metro station

 The airport’s metro station, Aeroporto, is on the Red Line (Linha Vermelha) and sits directly under Terminal 1.
-Follow the signs from baggage claim — the walk is 5–7 minutes, all flat, and there are escalators and elevators throughout.
+Follow signs from baggage claim — the walk is 5–7 minutes, all flat, with escalators and elevators throughout.

 How to Use the Metro From the Airport

 1. Buy a Viva Viagem card.
-The card itself costs €0.50 and is reusable.
-Top it up with a single ride (€1.90), a 24-hour pass (€6.80, includes buses and trams), or “zapping” credit (cheaper per ride if you’re traveling regularly).
-Vending machines are at the airport metro entrance, with English menus.
+The card costs €0.50 and is reusable.
+Top it up with a single ride (€1.90), a 24-hour pass (€6.80, includes buses and trams), or “zapping” credit (cheaper per ride for regular travel).
+Vending machines are at the airport metro entrance with English menus.

 2. Tap in at the gates.
 Hold your card to the yellow reader.
 Wait for the green light, push through.